Stephen Breyer: Other books

 In 2010, Breyer published a second book, Making Our Democracy Work: A Judge's View.
 In it, he argues that judges have six tools they can use to determine a legal provision's proper meaning: (1) text; (2) historical context; (3) precedent; (4) tradition; (5) purpose; and (6) consequences of potential interpretations.
 Textualists, such as Antonin Scalia, feel comfortable using only the first four of these tools, while pragmatists, like Breyer, believe that "purpose" and "consequences" are particularly important interpretative tools.

 Breyer cites several watershed moments in Supreme Court history to show why the consequences of a particular ruling should always be in a judge's mind.
 He notes that President Jackson ignored the Court's ruling in Worcester v.
 Georgia, which led to the Trail of Tears and severely weakened the Court's authority.
 He also cites the Dred Scott decision, an important precursor to the American Civil War.
 When the Court ignores the consequences of its decisions, Breyer argues, it can lead to devastating and destabilizing outcomes.

 In 2015, Breyer published The Court and the World: American Law and the New Global Realities, which argues that globalization requires that U.S. courts show greater appreciation of foreign and international law.
 On March 26, 2024, Breyer published Reading the Constitution: Why I Chose Pragmatism, Not Textualism.
 In an interview coinciding with its release, he lamented that textualism "will not help achieve the goals of those who write statutes or those who wrote and adopted the Constitution".
+In January 2025, he published the article, "Pragmatism or Textualism", which builds upon the main points in presented in Reading the Constitution and provides further examples of his interpretive philosophy.